Polymer/old-docs-site/app/blog/2018-01-10-polymer-3-new-preview.md

 title:  "Polymer 3.0: New Year, New Preview"
 ---

 Happy New Year from the Polymer team!
 Hope everyone had a nice break.
-The Polymer team members have returned from their various travels and are getting ready to roll out some more web component goodness.
-Today, we're releasing a second preview of Polymer 3.0.
+We've all returned from our various travels and are getting ready to roll out some more web component goodness.

+This week, we released a new preview of Polymer 3.0.

 Here's what we'll cover today:

 * What is Polymer 3.0?
 * What's the status of the Polymer 3.0 project?
-* What's in today's preview release?
+* What's in the latest preview release?
 * What's coming next?

 ## What is Polymer 3.0?

 We announced Polymer 3.0 at Polymer Summit 2017.
 Polymer 3.0 repackages the Polymer 2.0 code with minimal API changes.
-What does change is the packaging and distribution:
+What **does** change is the packaging and distribution:

 * JavaScript modules replace HTML imports.
 * npm replaces Bower.